From the canyons of the mind, we wander on and stumble blind.

 Truth has this uncanny way of revealing things as they are, and that can often catch us out.
 Maybe that is why at times we feel uncomfortable when something true about us is revealed, something we might otherwise have liked to keep hidden.

 This is an uncomfortable thought, as most of us go around trying to pretend to others we are something we are not.
 There is a part in every human being that recognises that if people really saw us as we are (the dark sides of our character), then they might be put off.
-We try hard to be patient, and loving, and kind, even when we feel we should simply speak our mind.
+We try hard to appear patient, and loving, and kind, while repressing the urge to simply speak our mind.

 Yet the Christian gospel would be very bad news if it was simply true and only revealed things as they really are, because it would show things that would not be very comfortable for any of us.
 Here is the point I wish to end on: Jesus Christ claimed to be the truth, and to have the truth, and to proclaim the truth, and to reveal the truth – and to offer evidence for what he claimed he was telling us was the truth.
 But, crucially, he also claimed that this truth wouldn’t simply reveal the way things are, but it would transform the way things are.